mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 ### Waitress
 We've been using [Waitress](http://docs.pylonsproject.org/projects/waitress/en/latest/) more and more for Django projects.
-Orignally conceived for the Pylons project, this pure Python webserver uses multi-threading and is very well suited for the kind of long running queries you tend to get with large ORM databases.
-Even though it has its own request and response buffering, it can still benefit from Nginx's request handeling.
+Originally conceived for the [Pylons](http://www.pylonsproject.org/) project, this pure Python webserver uses multi-threading and is very well suited for the kind of long running queries you tend to get with large ORM databases.
+Even though it has its own request and response buffering, it can still benefit from Nginx's improved request handling.

 Waitress has no hooks, as far as I know.
-It is a Python module however so to get it to start Nginx, I wrote a little start script for it:
+It is a Python module however so I wrote a little start script to get it to initialize Nginx:

 {% highlight bash %}
 # Heroku with nginx, pgbouncer, waitress and django-q